SMS V30: Service

 On 23 January 1915, a German force of battlecruisers and light cruisers, escorted by torpedo boats, and commanded by Admiral Franz von Hipper, made a sortie to attack British fishing boats on the Dogger Bank.
 V30, part of the 18th Torpedo Boat Half-flotilla of the 9th Torpedo Boat Flotilla, formed part of the escort for Hipper's force.
 British Naval Intelligence was warned of the raid by radio messages decoded by Room 40, and sent out the Battlecruiser Force from Rosyth, commanded by Admiral Beatty aboard HMS Lion and the Harwich Force of light cruisers and destroyers, to intercept the German force.
 The British and German Forces met on the morning of 24 January in the Battle of Dogger Bank.
 On sighting the British, Hipper ordered his ships to head south-east to escape the British, who set off in pursuit.
 The armoured cruiser Blücher was disabled by British shells and was sunk, but the rest of the German force escaped, with the German battlecruiser Seydlitz badly damaged.

-In August 1915, German naval forces in the Baltic sea, supported by the High Seas Fleet, carried out the Battle of the Gulf of Riga.
+In August 1915, German naval forces in the Baltic Sea, supported by the High Seas Fleet, carried out the Battle of the Gulf of Riga.
 This was an attempt to enter the Gulf of Riga, destroy Russian naval forces in the Gulf and to mine the northern entrances to the Gulf in order to prevent Russian reinforcements.
 On the initial attempt to enter the Gulf of Riga on 8–9 August, V30 sank a sailing vessel, but the German force abandoned the attempt as minesweeping operations were taking much longer than expected.
-The Germans attempted the operation again from 16–19 August, with V30 again taking part, escorting the cruiser Bremen, but although the German force managed to get past the Russian minefields and enter the Gulf of Riga this time, the operation was still a failure as they failed to sink any major Russian warships or carry out the planned mining operations.
+The Germans attempted the operation again from 16 to 19 August, with V30 again taking part, escorting the cruiser Bremen, but although the German force managed to get past the Russian minefields and enter the Gulf of Riga this time, the operation was still a failure as they failed to sink any major Russian warships or carry out the planned mining operations.